SuperNova76/TopCPToolKit/docs/installation.md

     ```

 !!! tip
     AnalysisBase releases in the 24.2.x series are [listed here](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/AnalysisBaseReleaseNotes24pt2), together with the changes that went into them.
-Those that affect CP algorithms are tagged with `Analysis`.
+Those that affect CP algorithms are tagged with `CPAlgorithms`.

 For a fresh compilation, or to include new files from the `source/` folder:
 === "Simple"